NekoAlosama/fix_audio/README.md

 * Add support for mono files
   * Force upmixing to stereo?
   * Make sure to bypass phase alignment
-* Add support for videos with an audio track (.webm, .mkv)
-  * Symphonia doesn't have a demuxer example/tutorial?
 * Make code more idiomatic
 * Increase program efficiency
   * The current memory usage is good, so the main feature to implement is multithreading